Teleport Authentication Service

 tsh sshcommand, their interactive sessions are recorded and stored by the auth server.
 Each recorded session is a file which is saved in /var/lib/teleport by default, but can also be saved in external storage, like an AWS S3 bucket.

-The Teleport auth server keeps the audit log of SSH-related events that take place on any node with a Teleport cluster.
-Each node in a cluster emits audit events and submit them to the auth server.
+The Teleport auth server keeps the audit log of SSH-related events that take place on any node within a Teleport cluster.
+Each node in a cluster emits audit events and submits them to the auth server.
 The events recorded include:

 - successful user logins